Microsoft acquires GitHub for $7.5B to solidify developer ties

-Microsoft on Monday confirmed its acquisition of GitHub, the top software-development platform in the world, for $7.5 billion.
+Microsoft on Monday confirmed it plans to acquire GitHub, the top software-development platform in the world, for $7.5 billion.

 It's not much of a stretch to see why, given Microsoft's recent moves around cloud and AI development.
 The acquisition should help Microsoft expand its focus on AI, tools and services that work across devices.